karlospn/mytechramblings-site-source-code/content/about.md

 Greetings!

-I'm a software engineer based on Barcelona and I like to write some randoms things about software development and cloud computing.
+I'm a software engineer based on Barcelona and I like to write some random things about software development and cloud computing.

 If you want to contact me, just send me a message on Linkedin and I will reply back as soon as possible.